sydeast/SinatraProject-SMTM/README.md

 Clone the repo to your machine and run below command in your terminal to install all gems and their dependencies `bundle install`

 Next run the migration and seed files.
 If installing for personal use, run the second command as you will not need seeded data.
+Passwords for the accounts are in the seed file.
 Development: (note: Rake Setup command will reset any data current in the database) `rake db:setup`